POE-Fall-2015/BikeBit/README.md

-Bike Bit is our Principals of Engineering 2015 Final Project!
+Bike Bit is our Principles of Engineering 2015 Final Project!

 Arjun Bhatnagar
 Dennis Chen